masim05/web3-ansible-playbooks/README.md

+# Deprecation notice
+This repo has been deprecated in favour of [polkachu repo](https://github.com/polkachu/cosmos-validators).

 ### Why ansible?
 Ansible automates the management of remote systems and controls their desired state.
 This repo contains several playbooks to preset, install, sync and